HamzaBoukraa/learning-object-service/db-interactor/README.md

 ## Event API

-We're now using http GET requests.
+We're now using http POST requests.
 Emitting an event is now actually requesting from `/<event name>`Send each parameter as a property in the request body.
 Expect the return value as the body of the response, unless it has an errror property in which case it's an error.

 #### authenticate
 ```javascript